-The essence of the experience
+The essence of visiting Swayambhunath

-It is said that at one time the Kathmandu valley was a lake in which Swayambhu hill existed as an island.
-Residing at the top of this hill was a natural crystal stupa, Swayambhu, meaning Self-Manifested or Self-Sprung.
-When Buddha, visited this place he affirmed that it was a wish-fulfilling stupa, and whoever is touched by the wind that passes over the stupa receives the seed of liberation from the cycle of existence.
+It is said that at one time the Kathmandu Valley was a lake in which Swayambhu Hill existed as an island.
+Residing at the top of this Hill was a natural crystal stupa, Swayambhu, meaning self-manifested or self-sprung.
+When Buddha visited this place, he affirmed that it was a wish-fulfilling stupa, and whoever is touched by the wind that passes over the stupa receives the seed of liberation from the cycle of existence.

-Representing Buddha’s mind, to visit a stupa is said to be the same as meeting Buddha in person.
+Representing Buddha’s mind, to visit the stupa is said to be the same as meeting Buddha in person.
 A place offering peace, freedom and joy to the whole world and ultimately helping us to obtain perfect enlightenment.

 Other attractions in the area include the gold plated Vajra ‘thunderbolt’ set in the east side of the stupa, the Buddha statue on the west side of Swayambhu, the Sleeping Buddha and the Dewa Dharma Monastery displaying a bronze icon of Buddha and traditional Tibetan paintings.